plilab/mini-mu/docs/ideas.md

 ### Current proposed sugars:
 - Cut-as-let (cut-let), thanks you Kyriel for generalizing this.
     ```ocaml
+    (* TODO: decide whether ocaml-style or rust-style is better. *)
     let VAR = EXPR in CMD
     => EXPR . { VAR -> CMD }

-    letc COVAR = COEXPR in CMD
+    letcc COVAR = COEXPR in CMD
     => { COVAR -> CMD } .
 COEXPR

     match EXPR with